RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/4e6fa37b-2569-45fe-acda-e7ab828ce15f" alt="o" width="600"/>

-You can try to write another HTML file
+Here I have deploy the application on one private subnet/ instance.
+Therefore Load Balancer will always direct it to that subnet/ instance since it is the healthy one as other instance has nothing deployed.
+You can try to write another HTML file and deploy it on the other private subnet and observe how Load Balancer fowards traffic to the two private instances.

+THE END!!!